AdrianSzlag/TravelMate/README.md

 * Tailwind CSS: A utility-first CSS framework that enables rapid and flexible UI development.
 * Redux: A predictable state container for JavaScript applications, used for efficient state management.
 * Docker: A platform that allows applications to be packaged and run in isolated containers, ensuring consistency across different environments.
+* MapLibre: An open-source mapping library for geolocation features.

 ## Setup & Installation
 The application is dockerized, so you can get it up and running with Docker installed.